Home Page Menu

 Why isn’t the full pension increase paid in April?

-The pension increase is payable from the first Monday following the beginning of the new tax year.
-This year the pension increase is payable from 10 April 2023.
-Therefore, up to 9 April 2023 your pension is payable at the old rate.
+A. The pension increase is payable from the first Monday following the beginning of the new tax year.
+This year the pension increase is payable from 7 April 2025.
+Therefore, up to 6 April 2025 your pension is payable at the old rate.

-It could be that you have not been in receipt of a pension for a full year or that part of your pension includes a Guaranteed Minimum Pension (GMP).
+It could be that you have not been in receipt of a pension for a full year and so will receive a proportionate amount, or that part of your pension includes a Guaranteed Minimum Pension.
 The pension increase is paid differently in these circumstances.
 Read more FAQs below for a further explanation.

 What is a Guaranteed Minimum Pension (GMP)?

 The LGPS was contracted out of the State Earnings Related Pension Scheme (SERPS).
 If you paid in to the LGPS between 6 April 1978 and 5 April 1997, you may have a GMP.
+A GMP is split into two parts, the first covering 6 April 1978 to 5 April 1988 and the second part covering 6 April 1988 to 5 April 1997.
 GMPs no longer accrued from 6 April 1997.
 A GMP is based on the state entitlement you would have earned if you were in SERPS at the time.
 We check that the amount of pension we pay you is equal to or more than the amount of your GMP.
 In most cases your LGPS pension is higher than your GMP.
-The GMP is paid as part of your local government pension, not in addition.
+The GMP is paid as part of your local Government pension, not in addition.

 How do I know if I am entitled to a GMP?